Volunteering/Working at IDP

 It is required for you to obtain a health clearance by a professional by orientation date that indicates that you can work with children without health restrictions.
 If you had one for a previous employer (more than 6 months ago from the start date of your orientation) you will need to get this done again for this internship.

 In addition you must complete a TB test from your personal physician or a physician at the Ashe center prior to the start of your fieldwork.
 TB testing at Ashe center is free for students and a health clearance is $20.00.
 You may visit www.studenthealth.ucla.edu for more information.
 If you had completed a TB test in the last 4 years you do not have to have one completed again for this internship.
 You can also get a chest x- ray, if you often have a false positive test for TB.

-- What should I wear if I were to work or volunteer at IDP?
+- What should I wear if I were to work at IDP?

 - Students are to wear modest clothing that is appropriate for working with young children.
 Please make sure body parts are adequately covered.
 Pants/shorts should fully cover your body (including midriffs and backside) so that underclothing does not show.
 Shirts should have sleeves that are worn on both shoulders.
 Please keep in mind the types of physical movement/play necessary in working with young children, and dress accordingly.
 Furthermore, individual sites may require specific dress codes.